NationalSecurityAgency/ghidra/DevGuide.md

 The Methods tests check that the remote methods, conventionally implemented in `methods.py`, work correctly.
 Many methods are just wrappers around CLI commands, some provided by the native debugger and some provided by `commands.py`.
 These work similarly to the commands test, except that they invoke methods instead of executing commands.
-Again, check the return value (rarely applicable) and that it causes the expected effects.
+Check the return value (rarely applicable) and that it causes the expected effects.

 The Hooks tests check that the back end is able to listen for session and target changes, e.g., knowing when the target stops.
-*The test should not "cheat" by executing commands or invoking methods that should instead be triggered by the listener.*
+*The test should not "cheat" by executing commands or invoking methods that should instead be triggered by the hook.*
 It should execute the minimal commands to setup the test, then trigger an event.
 It should then check that the event in turn triggered the expected effects, e.g., updating PC upon the target stopping.